smikhalevski/doubter/README.md

 ```

 By default, Doubter neither parses nor validates an object if it was already seen, and returns such object as is.
 This
-behaviour was chosen as the default for `d.lazy` because otherwise the result would be ambiguous when transformations
+behaviour was chosen as the default for `d.lazy` because otherwise the result would be ambiguous when conversions are
-are introduced.
+introduced.

 ```ts
 interface Foo {